 One of Hipcamp’s core values is to Build Resilient Communities.
 To achieve this, we intentionally create an environment of trust and respect, one that fosters inclusivity and safety.
 We elevate and protect diversity as a strength of nature and those who explore it.
 Discrimination does not support our endeavor to build resilient communities and does not belong on Hipcamp.
 Please see Hipcamp’s Inclusion Policy for more information.

-Listing and Bookings
+Sites and Bookings

 Hosts and Hipcampers are expected to treat each other equally and with respect.
 This includes refraining from language that can be harmful, such as regarding a Host’s or Hipcamper’s disability or service animal.